Osimertinib for Early-Stage Non-Small Cell Lung Cancer

 The trial requires that you avoid certain medications that prolong the QT interval or are potent CYP3A4 inducers.
 If you are on these medications, you may need to stop or switch them before starting the trial.
 It's best to discuss your current medications with the trial team to see if any changes are needed.

-What makes the drug osimertinib unique for early-stage non-small cell lung cancer?
+What evidence suggests that osimertinib might be an effective treatment for early-stage non-small cell lung cancer?

 Collin Blakely, MD, PhD